rominator1983/completeModInstallationManual/README.md

     A suite to build a huge list of LV2 plugins for MOD

+* pipewire

+    The new audio sub system that ships with newer Ubuntu releases It implements a jack server (that is, it is not jackd nor does it use or need jackd).
+    MOD-host makes some assumptions on how jack things are named that are not true for the pipewire implementation of jack.
+This will be addressed later on.

 # Base setup of operating system
 1. Install Ubuntu
      1. Use "Install third-party software for graphics and Wi-Fi hardware"